cjekel/tindetheus/README.md

 ```
 which will use your latest trained model to automatically like and dislike profiles.
 The application will start with a 5 mile search radius, and automatically like and dislike the people in this radius.
 After running out of people, the search radius is increased by 5 miles and the processes repeats.
 This goes on until you've used 100 likes, at which point the application stops.

-9. This is all in the early stages, so after each session I highly recommend you backup your my_tinder_data folder by creating an archvie of the folder.
+9. This is all in the early stages, so after each session I highly recommend you backup your my_tinder_data folder by creating an archive of the folder.

 # Open source libraries